Skip to content

 A note on what this is and isn't

 If you're taking any of the medications below and want to discuss replenishment, the conversation with your clinician is short: "I read that this medication can reduce levels of [nutrient].
 Should I be supplementing, or should we test my levels?"
 That's it.
 They'll know.
+For the broader framing of how we evaluate evidence for these depletion patterns, see our methodology page.

 Statins (atorvastatin, simvastatin, rosuvastatin, pravastatin) work by inhibiting an enzyme called HMG-CoA reductase, which the liver uses to make cholesterol.
 The catch: that same enzyme is upstream of the body's production of coenzyme Q10, a critical molecule in cellular energy production.
 Block the cholesterol pathway, and you also dial down CoQ10 synthesis.